bonitasoft/bonita-doc/md/ldap-synchronizer.md

 | pro\_mobile | mobile |
 | perso\_phone | homePhone |

-**Custom information**
+**Custom User Information**

-The prefix ''custom\_'' is used to map any 'Custom information'.
-For example, to map the 'Custom information' "skypeId" and "room" from LDAP property "skype" and "roomNumber", the syntax is:
+The prefix ''custom\_'' is used to map any 'Custom User Information'.
+For example, to map the 'Custom User Information' "skypeId" and "room" from LDAP property "skype" and "roomNumber", the syntax is:

 ```